Quasi-Concavity for Gaussian Multicast Relay Channels: Abstract

 \section{Abstract}

-Upper and lower bounds on the capacity of Gaussian multicast relay channels are shown to be quasi-concave in the receiver signal-to-noise ratios and the transmit correlation coefficient.
-The bounds considered are the cut-set bound, decode-forward (DF) rates, and quantize-forward rates.
-The DF rates are shown to be quasi-concave in the relay position and this property is used to optimize the relay position for several networks.
+Standard upper and lower bounds on the capacity of relay channels are cut-set (CS), decode-forward (DF), and quantize-forward (QF) rates.
+For real additive white Gaussian noise (AWGN) multicast relay channels with one source node and one relay node, these bounds are shown to be quasi-concave in the receiver signal-to-noise ratios and the squared source-relay correlation coefficient.
+Furthermore, the CS rates are shown to be quasi-concave in the relay position for a fixed correlation coefficient, and the DF rates are shown to be quasi-concave in the relay position.
+The latter property characterizes the optimal relay position when using DF.